vsedov/Fun_Scripts/README.md

   - Feel free to correct my versions of the code , sometimes i know it might not be the best method, always strive to improve on things that i did not know before.
+  - I will also try following the psuedo code and try creating my own method and comparing it .